 You must reconcile your account.
 Reconciling your account is when you compare your check register with the records the bank has.
 They must match.
 If they don’t match either you or the bank has made an error.
 You must find the error and correct it.
 Some errors are in your favor.
 Some errors are in the bank’s favor.
 Reconciling can also help you to see if you have been a victim of identity theft.

 Take a look at your check register regularly.
 By reviewing it, your account will be in good shape.
 This adds to your overall financial health.

 These how to use your check register hints will be helpful.
 All you have to do is follow them.

-from ThingsMenBuy.com https://www.thingsmenbuy.com/what-is-a-moscow-mule/
+from ThingsMenBuy.com https://www.thingsmenbuy.com/how-to-use-a-check-register/